foo123/editor-grammar/README.md

 # editor-grammar

-Codebase of editor-grammar (and all supported editors, ace, codemirror, prism)
+Invariant Codebase of editor-grammar

+Used as a git submodule to codemiror-grammar, ace-grammar, prism-grammar